60 FPS vs 120 FPS: Differences and When 120 FPS Is Worth It in 2026

 Variable refresh rate.
 To eliminate screen tearing at high frame rates, enable VRR — branded as G-Sync (NVIDIA), FreeSync (AMD), or HDMI 2.1 VRR (consoles and modern TVs).
 This syncs the panel refresh to the actual frame output, which is especially valuable when your real-time FPS fluctuates between 80 and 120.

-When 60 FPS Is Still Enough
+When 60 FPS Is the Better Choice

 frame interpolation options